30 Disgusting Hygiene Practices From The Old West

 In the Wild West, alcohol was much stronger than it is today.
 You probably can’t find such strong alcohol nowadays.
 This drink was so strong that it even had a unique name.

 Two of the most popular drinks were “firewater,” a combination of alcohol, burnt sugar, and tobacco, and “cactus wine,” which was tequila and peyote tea.
-As you may see, drinking was a big deal in the Wild West, and it comes as no surprise why the drinking tradition remains active.
+As you may see, drinking was a big deal in the Wild West, and it comes as no surprise why the drinking tradition is still active.

 11. Almost Everything Was Lawless